U.S. History Lesson Plans and Resources

 Martin Luther King 's "I Have a Dream Speech."

 No lesson on Dr. Martin Luther King, Jr. is complete without reference to this speech from August 28, 1963.
 The above site offers a transcription as well as an audio file.
-See also the Martin Luther King Jr. Papers Project for other speeches, sermons, papers, and articles.
+See also the Martin Luther King Jr. Research and Education Institute for other speeches, sermons, papers, and articles.

 Martin Luther King, Jr. Day